Charlemont, Massachusetts: Geography

 According to the United States Census Bureau, the town has a total area of 68.3 km2, of which 67.2 km2 is land and 1.1 km2, or 1.55%, is water.
 Charlemont is located in the western part of the county, with a small portion making up the western county line with Berkshire County.
 The town is bordered by Rowe to the northwest, Heath to the northeast, Colrain and Shelburne to the east, Buckland to the southeast, Hawley to the southwest, and Savoy and Florida to the west.
 Charlemont is 18 mi west of Greenfield, 45 mi north-northwest of Springfield, and 106 mi west-northwest of Boston.

 Charlemont's eastern border is marked by the junction of the North River and the Deerfield River, the latter flowing eastward through town.
 The majority of town lands lie north of the river, except for a strip along the entire Hawley town border.
 The town is surrounded by the eastern Berkshires, with the western part of town being dominated by Todd Mountain and the Mohawk Trail State Forest.
 Several other lower peaks dot the land north and town of the river, including Bald Mountain and Westfield Mountain north of the center of town, and, just over the Hawley town line, Mount Peak and Mount Institute.
 There are also several brooks through town, with Mill Brook lying near the town center (the site of a covered bridge).

 Much of the length of the Deerfield in town is followed by the Mohawk Trail, also known as Massachusetts Route 2.
 Near the center of town, the road also junctions with, and shares a short, 0.6 mi concurrency with Route 8A.
 Along the southern bank of the river, a stretch of the Guilford Rail System leads freight trains from Greenfield towards the Hoosac Tunnel in neighboring Florida, towards New York.
 The nearest interstate, Interstate 91, is several miles to the east along Route 2.
 The town lies at the westernmost point of the Charlemont-Greenfield line (Route 41) of the Franklin Regional Transit Authority (FRTA), with a scheduled stop at the Federated Church.
-The nearest regional bus and air service is in Greenfield and North Adams, the nearest Amtrak rail service is in Pittsfield, and the nearest national air service is at Albany International Airport in New York.
+The nearest regional bus and air service is in Greenfield and North Adams, the nearest Amtrak rail service is in Greenfield, and the nearest national air service is at Albany International Airport in New York.